Mehrdadghassabi/Gaokerena-V/README.md

 ## 🙏🏼 Acknowledgement
 We would like to thank
 - Amir Jahani for his help with the data cleaning process.
-- journeyfree.ai for creating logo
+- journeyfree.ai for creating logo.
-- mohammad ghafghazian for crawling some part of data and putting it [here](https://www.kaggle.com/datasets/mohamadghafghaziyan/persian-medical-qa-dataset)
+- mohammad ghafghazian for crawling some part of data and putting it [here](https://www.kaggle.com/datasets/mohamadghafghaziyan/persian-medical-qa-dataset).